rebeling/anchorman/README.rst

 Inherit your own item validator.
 Item is the potential replacement.
-Candidates is a list of processed, valide and items ready to be applied to text.
-And this unit bears processed, valide and items ready to be applied to text in this intervall and finally the setting dict from config.
+Candidates is a list of processed and valide items ready to be applied to text.
+And this unit bears processed and valide items ready to be applied to text in this intervall or unit.
+Finally the setting dict from config.

 .. code:: python

+    >>> from anchorman.generator.candidate import data_val
     >>> def validator(item, candidates, this_unit, setting):
     ...    values = data_val(item, None)
     ...    if values['score'] == 42.0 and values['type'] == 'city':